tfabris/BlueGigaEmpeg/README.md

 if the serial port buffer sizes are not good.

 Close the Arduino IDE and disconnect the USB cable from the computer.
-The USB cable is normally left disconnected during normal operation of the BlueGigaEmpeg module.
-It is safe to leave a USB cable attached to it, for example, if the BlueGigaEmpeg module is permanently mounted in a hard-to-reach place, you should leave a USB cable attached which extends to a reachable location.
-This will make future updates and debugging easier.
+The USB cable should be left disconnected from the computer during normal operation of the BlueGigaEmpeg module.
+It is safe to leave a USB cable attached to the BlueGigaEmpeg module as long as you don't have the other end always hooked up to a computer.
+For example, if the BlueGigaEmpeg module is permanently mounted in a hard-to-reach place in your car, you should leave a USB cable attached to it which extends to a reachable location.
+This will make future firmware updates and debugging easier by bringing a laptop computer into your car.

 Technical Data